azureuse7/public_code/07-AKS/36-Namespace-Per-Nodepool/Readme.md

 # Scheduling Pods using NodeSelector and Namespace Annotations

-## Introduction

-How can we enforce all pods within a namespace to be deployed into specific nodes or nodepools ?
+Enforce all pods within a namespace to be deployed into specific nodes or nodepools ?

 <img src="images/arch.png">

 Kubernetes supports logical and physical isolation for pods.
 This includes using namespaces, taints, nodeselectors, node affinity and antiaffinity, etc.
-Some customers requires strict physical isolation to meet security requirements or to isolate large applications.
-They require creating a dedicated nodepool for an application.
+Some customers require creating a dedicated nodepool for an application.
 The application should be deployed into that specific nodepool.

-How to achieve that ?
+#### How to achieve that ?

 They have two options:
 1. using `NodeSelector` in each deployment targeting that nodepool.